 Japanese encephalitis (JE) is the leading cause of viral encephalitis (brain infection) in Asia.
-The disease occurs chiefly in China, Korea, Southeast Asia and the Indian subcontinent (see map showing distribution of Japanese encephalitis in Asia).
+The disease occurs chiefly in China, Korea, Southeast Asia and the Indian subcontinent.
 Japanese encephalitis is transmitted by Culex mosquitoes, which breed in ground pools, especially flooded rice fields, and bite primarily after dusk.
 The virus lives principally in domestic pigs and Ardeid (wading) birds.
 Transmission of Japanese encephalitis is therefore greatest in rural, agricultural areas where rice paddies and pig farming co-exist.
 The risk may be increased by heavy rainfall and irrigation.
 Most infections are asymptomatic.
 But encephalitis, when it occurs, is severe and frequently leads to death or permanent brain damage.

 The risk of Japanese encephalitis for most travelers appears to be very small.
 From 1992 to 2008, only four cases were reported in U.S. residents.
 All were Asian immigrants or family members who traveled to Asia to live or to visit friends or relatives and who had not been vaccinated against the disease (see MMWR).
 From 1973 to 1992, only 11 cases of Japanese encephalitis were reported in U.S. residents, five of whom were civilians.